developery-nl/Bulwark-Cryptopia-sell-bot/README.md

 # Specify the interval time in minutes (integer) to make transfers from wallet to Cryptopia.
 A value of 1440 means once a day
 # A value of <transfer_amount> will be subtracted from your smallest available spendable input and then send.
 transfer_interval : 720

+# Specify interval in minutes for withdraw BTC from Cryptopia
+# if you dont want to use it, set it to 99999999
+withdraw_interval : 60

+# The desired BTC withdraw amount (random factor +/-25% is applied)
+# Should be larger than 0.001 and a fee is applied by cryptopia
+withdraw_amount : 0.01

+# A list of BTC withdraw addresses (comma seperated) on one line.
+# Withdrawals are processed in the order of the list, and looped
+# Note: a single address is also possible, no need to put a comma at the end
+btc_addresses : 1DdummyBTCadressNr1,1DdummyBTCadressNr2,1DdummyBTCadressNr3

 # Set [wallet_manually_unlocked_mode : true]
 # in case you take care to unlock the wallet yourself before starting the python bot.